GlennLasher/resume/README.md

 ### Release Management Engineer (on contract to SiriusXM)

  * Deploy in-house applications to multiple TIBCO Businessworks environments running on RedHat Linux.
  * Troubleshoot issues as they arise.
-Liaise with Development and Project Management teams as needed.
+ * Liaise with Development and Project Management teams as needed.
  * Develop processes and documentation to improve quality and consistency of deployments.
+ * 100% Telecommuting, 20% on-call.

 ## Logic Technology Inc. - July 2016-September 2017
 ### Infrastructure Support Consultant (on contract to General Electric)

- * Plan and perform allocation and de-allocation of disk on SAN frames and NAS clusters, including growth, shrinkage, and creation or removal of filesystems on the associated servers
+ * Plan and perform allocation and de-allocation of disk on SAN frames and NAS clusters, including growth, shrinkage, and creation or removal of filesystems on the associated servers .
- * Guide the customer through the design process for new storage requests
+ * Guide the customer through the design process for new storage requests.
- * Analyze and remediate performance and reliability concerns with data storage systems
+ * Analyze and remediate performance and reliability concerns with data storage systems.
- * Act as liaison to storage vendors to schedule and coordinate hardware repair and maintenance tasks
+ * Act as liaison to storage vendors to schedule and coordinate hardware repair and maintenance tasks.
- * Document technical procedures for repeatability and training
+ * Document technical procedures for repeatability and training.
- * Perform exhaustive monthly backup audit to ensure all data is properly protected
+ * Perform exhaustive monthly backup audit to ensure all data is properly protected.
- * Train, mentor and advise other team members as needed
+ * Train, mentor and advise other team members as needed.
+ * 20% Telecommuting.

-## New York Independent System Operator - May 2000-June 2016
+## New York Independent System Operator - Nov 2007-June 2016
-### Platform System Administrator (2008-2016)
+### Platform System Administrator

  * Deployed and administered JBoss applications on over 900 JBoss servers.
  * Maintained NYISO Public Key Infrastructure (PKI) and internal Certificate Authority (CA).
  * Wrote NYISO’s standard style guide for Perl programs.
- * Designed, proved and implemented new standards for deployment of Apache servers within the organization
+ * Designed, proved and implemented new standards for deployment of Apache servers within the organization.
- * Participated in design and deployment of updated NYISO website
+ * Participated in design and deployment of updated NYISO website.
- * Performed triage and mitigation of Shell Shock and Heartbleed vulnerabilities
+ * Performed triage and mitigation of Shell Shock and Heartbleed vulnerabilities.
- * Wrote scripting to start, stop and restart complex and problematic COTS applications, including status monitoring and automatically-forced stops as needed
+ * Wrote scripting to start, stop and restart complex and problematic COTS applications, including status monitoring and automatically-forced stops as needed.
- * Responded to security incidents
+ * Responded to security incidents.
- * Administered multiple messaging technologies (Software AG WebMethods, TIBCO Rendezvous, JMS) including building infrastructure for interoperability between technologies
+ * Administered multiple messaging technologies (Software AG WebMethods, TIBCO Rendezvous, JMS) including building infrastructure for interoperability between technologies.
  * Gathered requirements for moving a department off of legacy shadow-IT reporting system and onto newer, enterprise-grade, standardized technologies.
- * Performed software deployment to High Performance Compute (HPC) cluster as needed
+ * Performed software deployment to High Performance Compute (HPC) cluster as needed.
+ * 50% On-call.

+## New York Independent System Operator - May 2000-Oct 2007
-### System Analyst (2000-2007)
+### System Analyst

- * Created scheduling system to improve uptime of a critical, but delicate SAS application (scheduler written in Perl)
+ * Created scheduling system to improve uptime of a critical, but delicate SAS application (scheduler written in Perl).
- * Developed PostgreSQL schemas and Perl applications to generate market reports for the Market Analysts
+ * Developed PostgreSQL schemas and Perl applications to generate market reports for the Market Analysts.
- * Process automation using both Control-M and scripted solutions
+ * Process automation using both Control-M and scripted solutions.
- * Created load pocket monitoring system believed impossible, enabling a short-term remedy for the 2003 blackout
+ * Created load pocket monitoring system believed impossible, enabling a short-term remedy for the 2003 blackout.

 ## MySudo, Inc - August 2012-May 2014
 ### DevOps Engineer (concurrent with NYISO)